inyong37/Vision/Tutorial/Docker/moving-a-file-from-a-container-to-host-os.md

-# Moving a File from a-Container to Host OS
+# Moving a File from a Container to Host OS

 ## Date